pydata/xarray/doc/internals/how-to-create-custom-index.rst

 :py:meth:`Index.sel` must return an instance of :py:class:`IndexSelResult`.
-The latter is a small data class that holds positional indexers (indices) and that may also hold new variables, new indexes, names of variables or indexes to drop, names of dimensions to rename, etc. This is useful in the case of ``PandasMultiIndex`` as it allows to convert it into a single ``PandasIndex`` when only one level remains after the selection.
+The latter is a small data class that holds positional indexers (indices) and that may also hold new variables, new indexes, names of variables or indexes to drop, names of dimensions to rename, etc. For example, this is useful in the case of ``PandasMultiIndex`` as it allows Xarray to convert it into a single ``PandasIndex`` when only one level remains after the selection.

-The ``IndexSelResult`` class is also used to merge results from label-based selection performed by different indexes.
+The :py:class:`IndexSelResult` class is also used to merge results from label-based selection performed by different indexes.
 Note that it is now possible to have two distinct indexes for two 1-d coordinates sharing the same dimension, but it is not currently possible to use those two indexes in the same call to